CZECH ALASKA_PART 1.

 As soon as we left the protective hand of the forest, a strong wind took us in hand, which grew stronger and stronger as the night hour approached.
 The first to arrive at Vosecká were the guys from the Polička is a Golden Ship team, Martin Mazal and Vitek Pučálek, experienced mountain men.
 It was very cheerful and full on Vosecká.
 This was mainly because the Mountain Service had to evacuate 13 tourists due to dangerous conditions.

 Fortunately, there are people in Vosecký who understand the workings of the mountains, so they had no problem letting these tourists stay overnight in a pub on the ground.
-Martin and Vitek are no newcomers, and so, despite the reluctance of the innkeeper, who was afraid that nothing would happen to us, they set off after ten o'clock in the evening on the exposed section through Vrbatovka to Špindl.
+Martin and Vitek are no newcomers, and so, despite the reluctance of the innkeeper, who was worried that nothing would happen to us, they set off after ten o'clock in the evening on the exposed section through Vrbatovka to Špindl.
 And this in very extreme weather.
-What they experienced they have to tell you themselves, but if even such tough guys say that it was a struggle, it was not a walk.
+What they experienced they have to tell you themselves, but if even such tough guys will say that it was a struggle, it was not a walk.

 I chose the strategy to dry things, wait for Hosta, Kopis, Bat and then go.
 But as I was waiting, I had a beer, so I didn't just sit there, I had a second one.
 After eleven o'clock, Hosta and Kopis arrived and from their condition it was obvious that conditions were getting rather worse.
 They were not into singing, but they were laughing.
 Then before twelve we were joined by Bat and nobody wanted to even imagine the idea of going on.